AmirGgh/storeManager/README.md

 # storeManager
+ One-page site project build with: React, MUI,Firebase.

-## One-page site that includes:
+ ####The site includes:
 - Store manager site - accessible only to admin.
 - Shopping site - accessible only to users.
 - Homepage of the shopping store - public with an option to log in or sing up.
-- The project build with: React, MUI,Firebase

  ### Login:
  - As admin: username: storeA, password: 111